Benjamin-sc/Supersonic-expansion/README.md

 The third tab is used to load Schlieren images or videos:
 - 1) *Schlieren imaging of a supersonic jet*.
 Image showing a Schlieren image system.
 The user can load the image and there is an interrogation box to describe the system.
 - 2) *Load video and images*.
 The user load can play here gray or RGB video and perform a background substraction (Gaussian mixture-based Background/Foreground segmentation).
 The background uses two parameters that can be tuned by the user; a treshold and history value.
 The gray buttons can be pressed to get the information concerning these two parameters.
 The last button can be used to add a visual timer on the final video output.
 The video will be saved at the fps indicated by the user.
 - 3) *Quantification*.
 The goal here is to process the Schlieren image to quantify the density changes in the expansion.
-For that the user needs to load a calibration perfomed with a lens of known focal.
+A calibration in Schlieren imaging can be obtained with a lens with a large focal length f [6].
+This lens will provide a quantifiable relationship between the deviation angle and the pixel gray value intensity.
+Indeed a light ray which passes through an arbitrary location on the lens (r) will be refracted through an angle /epsilon.
+The user get measure the gray pixel intensity value for different location r on the lens and compute a deviation angle (r/f = tan /epsilon) and load the values from an excel.
+These values will be used to convert the gray image in deviation and density image.